Region

 Detrimental Treatment | Dismissal, disciplinary action, bullying, victimisation or other unfavourable treatment connected with raising a concern |

-Executive Leadership Team | Executive Leadership Team comprising the Managing Director and direct reports to the Managing Director |
+Executive Leadership Team (ELT) | Executive Leadership Team comprising the MUFG Pension & Market Services CEO & Managing Director, Co-CEO and the leadership team listed on MPMS MUFG Our Team. |

 Facilitation Payment | A small Bribe also called a “facilitating”, “speed” or “grease” payment; made to secure or expedite the performance of a routine or necessary action to which the payer has legal or other entitlement. |